TJ Jackson Responds To 50 Cent’s Lewd Comment About Michael Jackson’s Alleged Sexual Abuse

 “You know, mocking kids who were raped by famous people, it’s like: Is that funny?” he said.

-In support of Jackson are his supporters and others that were closest to him, such as his former bodyguard, Matt Fiddes, and Jackson biographer Mike Smallcombe.
+In support of Jackson are his supporters and others that were closest to him, such as his former bodyguard Matt Fiddes and Jackson biographer Mike Smallcombe.
 Both Fiddes and Smallcombe appeared in the documentary Michael Jackson: Chase the Truth, which seeks to discredit Reed, Robson, and Safechuck by highlighting the holes and inconsistencies in their stories.